These guidelines are issued jointly by

 |Band F||Two Services / Masses, choir & weekday rehearsal||€8,935*|

-The amounts above are the minimum suggested remuneration in 2019 for trained and competent church musicians who undertake regular in-service training.
+The amounts above are the minimum suggested remuneration in 2019 for trained and competent church musicians who are appointed to church positions and who undertake regular in-service training.
 Factors such as level of qualifications, length of service, responsibility for a junior choir and the amount of administrative work involved should also be taken into consideration.
 Higher rates will usually be appropriate for musicians who earn their living primarily by performing / teaching music.

 *Rates relate to a combined organist/choir director position.
 Where the positions are shared between two people as choir director and organist, it is suggested that each should receive 75% of the appropriate amount with the implication that the total cost to the parish will be 50% higher than the rates above.

 Where a church has an appointed organist it is normal practice to pay him/her the appropriate fee when the marriage couple/family wish to engage an organist of their choice.
-The implementation of this principle requires flexibility so as to avoid misunderstanding and unfair criticism of musicians.
+The implementation of this principle requires flexibility.
 It is recommended that each church should have a worked out policy in this matter, agreed in advance between clergy and musician.

-(g) Church authorities should reimburse expenses incurred by church musicians – such as choir music, postage and stationery – within an agreed budget.
+(f) Church authorities should reimburse expenses incurred – such as choir music, postage and stationery – within an agreed budget.

 These guidelines may also be downloaded from the National Centre for Liturgy website.